via more personal design

 It's the idea of preservation — understanding what is behind us and making sure that we respect and reinterpret it.
 This represents the opposite of mass production.
 We're here to preserve artisanal skills and craft and to celebrate human imperfections — the poetry you find in everyday objects.

 In our work for Goodman Westlink, a modern logistics facility located within the Greater Bay Area, we made sure to utilize the spatial and material qualities of the existing environment.
-For example, we used the soil on the land to clad the interior surfaces and the wood from the trees that stood on the land to build furniture.
+For example, we used the soil in the land to clad the interior surfaces and the wood from the trees that stood on the land to build furniture.
 We need to reprocess waste and source materials locally when possible.
 It’s about finding a balance between repurposing and reinterpreting, restoring a sense of serenity in a building that’s in perpetual motion.

 Why are human imperfections so important to you?

 Because they reflect us.
-They carry emotions, instinct, and intuition.
+They carry emotions, instinct, intuition.
 Human poetry resides in those imperfections.
-Archaeologists bring things back from the past that can be beautiful and symmetrical, but there's always human expression behind them.
+Archaeologists bring things back from the past that can be beautiful and symmetrical, but there's always human expression behind it.
 That fragility is what makes us unique.
 It gives us a sense of belonging and reciprocity, a human spirit.

 Founder and Creative Director

 Born in Brazil, Maxime Dautresme grew up in Japan and France among other countries before studying at the Ecole Nationale Supérieure d’Architecture de Paris-Val-de-Seine.
 He embarked on a career in brand strategy by founding A Work of Substance in 2011.
 The company's projects range from strategy to packaging, digital experience, landscaping, interior and product design, and architecture.
 It has offices in Hong Kong, Paris, and Bali and is opening an office in Lisbon in 2022.

 How can technology make your care facility more comfortable and hygienic?